-Statistics and analytics.
 Both students and teachers benefit from seeing statistics.
-The ability to identify blind spots in knowledge helps instructors adjust the program and eliminate issues.
+The ability to identify blind spots in knowledge helps adjust the program and eliminate issues.

-Cloud integration and cross-platform support.
 It’s common for both learners and teachers to use several devices.
 Schools might provide devices of their own, and app users can have their own personal devices.
 Some students prefer learning with a tablet; others only have a smartphone.
-Some might use a smartphone on the go and a tablet at home.
+Some might use a smartphone on the go and a tablet or web at home.
 It’s important that progress is synced via the cloud and that the app can be opened on as many devices as possible.

-The same goes for all kinds of “top performers” lists.
-A little competition pushes people to learn faster, do more, and come back more often.
+A little competition goes a long way in pushing people to learn faster, do more, and come back more often.
 But here, the situation is a little trickier — too much pressure and too many forceful reminders that there’s someone out there who performs better can be a blow to a learner’s morale.
-This will make some people abandon your app.
+Think this feature through so that people don’t abandon your app.

 What to consider when developing educational apps